Festival Hill Concert Hall

 Festival Hill Concert Hall is a concert hall used by the Round Top Festival Institute in Round Top, Texas.
 Originally a space for private piano instruction and chamber music performance, it has since evolved into a multidisciplinary epicenter for performance of all kinds, constructed under the advisory and inspiration of Round Top Festival Institute founder, James Dick.

 History

 The Festival Hill Concert Hall came after James Dick first established the Festival Institute in 1971.
 This festival first began with the intent to create a learning environment similar to the Aspen Music Festival and School and the Tanglewood Music Center.
-Before construction of the hall began in 1981, the festival featured the ‘Mary Moody Northen Pavilion’ as it’s primary performance space, which was used as the primary performing stage through 1983.
+Before construction of the hall began in 1981, the festival featured the ‘Mary Moody Northen Pavilion’ as its primary performance space, which was used as the primary performing stage through 1983.
 Even while the hall was under construction, the space was utilized as a performance venue, with work being done year-round, adding pieces successively until it was ultimately ‘finished’ with the addition of a permanent stage in 1993.
 In the following years, there were many additions to the concert hall, including custom seating, intricately designed wooden paneling, and ornate staircases.